meibraransari/dotfiles/README.md

 dvl = docker volume ls
 dss = docker stats

-And many more... to see the all commands and its usage, use "docker_help" command.
+And many more... to see the all commands and its usage, use "help_docker" command.
 ```
 ## `☸️ Kubernetes:` ✔
 ```